 The CA 19-9 test contains 1 test with 1 biomarker.

-Description: CA 19-9 is a cancer antigen test that is testing for a protein that exists on the surface of certain cancer cells.
+Description: The cancer antigen 19-9 test screens for a protein that exists on the surface of certain cancer cells.
 The CA 19-9 test can be used to measure the level of these proteins in the blood and is useful as a tumor marker.

 Also Known As: Carbohydrate Antigen (CA) 19-9 Test, Cancer Antigen 19-9 Test, Cancer Antigen (CA) 19-9, Carbohydrate Antigen 19-9 Test